HY-UDBMS/AU-Join/README.md

   -c COMMON,            number of common signatures (default: 1) --common COMMON

-  -o OUTPUT,            name of file for writing join results (default: to --output OUTPUT       stdout)
+  -o OUTPUT,            name of a file for writing join results (default: to --output OUTPUT       stdout)